-- 89. The aims of the first cycle of peer reviews for dioceses completed in April 2018 were to facilitate shared learning between dioceses about plans for mission, evangelism and discipleship; help ensure mutual accountability over how resources are being used; and provide value to dioceses. - 90.
-Arguably, peer review has exceeded expectations in relation to mutual accountability through the implementation of a programme which has reached every diocese and has involved every diocesan - bishop and their senior team opening themselves up to wide-ranging questions from a panel of their peers.
+- 93. The aims of the first cycle of peer reviews for dioceses completed in April 2018 were to facilitate shared learning between dioceses about plans for mission, evangelism and discipleship; help ensure mutual accountability over how resources are being used; and provide value to dioceses. - 94.
+Arguably, peer review has exceeded expectations in relation to mutual accountability through the implementation of a programme which has reached every diocese and has involved every diocesan bishop and their senior team opening themselves up to wide-ranging questions from a panel of their peers.
 One point to note is that post-review evaluations highlighted the scope for panels to be more demanding.
-This will be addressed in the second cycle of peer reviews. - 91.
-Peer review has helped in the sharing of learning, including at the peer review meetings themselves, but there is scope to develop this further.
+This will be addressed in the second cycle of peer reviews.

-92. To some degree, value has been provided to every diocese through the process of holding a mirror up to their current position.
+- 96. To some degree, value has been provided to every diocese through the process of holding a mirror up to their current position.
 For several, it has been of very real significance: one diocesan bishop commented that the diocese would not have made as much progress on a critical issue as quickly as it did, if it had not been for the way the issue had been highlighted at the peer review meeting.
-Dioceses who found the most value in peer review were those who put the greatest effort into the preparatory self-assessment process.

-93. A Review of peer review was carried out when the first cycle of reviews was nearing completion, informed by wide consultation with stakeholders, post-review evaluations by dioceses and peer reviewers and an external critique.
-For the second cycle - which will begin in Summer 2018 - the SIB has agreed to retain the overall aims but has added a sharper set of objectives to each of them.
+Dioceses who found the most value in peer review were those who put the greatest effort into the preparatory self-assessment process. - 97.
+A Review of peer review was carried out when the first cycle of reviews was nearing completion, informed by wide consultation with stakeholders, post-review evaluations by dioceses and peer reviewers and an external critique.
+For the second cycle which will begin in Summer 2018 the SIB has agreed to retain the overall aims but has added a sharper set of objectives to each of them.
 Various aspects of the programme have been re-designed in the light of the Review.
 The peer reviews will focus significantly on the progress made since the previous review, and/or on whether there has been a shift of direction or a development in culture.